algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 Where $K_{d}$ is a constant.
 If $K_{d}$ is too high then the system is overdamped, i.e. the car takes too long to get back on track.
 If it's too low the system is underdamped, i.e. the car oscillates around the line.
-When the car is getting back on track quickly with little to no oscillations then the system is called critically damped.
+When the car returns to the track and there is little to no oscillations, the system is critically damped.

 ### Integral Controller

-The Proportional and Derivative controllers are robust enough to get the on course.
-We start driving, but then some wind starts pushing the car which introduces a constant error.
+The Proportional and Derivative controllers are robust enough to keep on course, but what if some wind starts pushing the car and introducing a constant error?
-We need to know if we are spending too long on one side and account for that.
-The way to do that is to sum up all the errors and multiply it by a constant.
+Well, we would need to know if we are spending too long on one side and account for it, we can figure it out by summing up all the errors and multiply it by a constant.
 This is what the integral controller (I controller) does, which is described by,

 $$ I = K_{i} \int_{0}^{t} e(\uptau) d\uptau, $$